puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ### Installing two Forge Modules

 We will install two Puppet Enterprise supported modules: `puppetlabs-ntp` and `puppetlabs-registry`.
-Supported modules are tested and maintained by Puppet Labs.
+While you can use any module available on the Forge, PE customers can use [supported modules](http://forge.puppetlabs.com/supported) which are tested and maintained by Puppet Labs.

 * **On your control workstation**, point your browser to [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/nto).
 This is the Forge listing for a module that installs, configures, and manages the ntp service.

 * Navigate to <https://forge.puppetlabs.com/puppetlabs/registry>.
-This is the Forge listing for a module that enables you to manage your Windows Registry from your *nix puppet master.
+This is the Forge listing for a PE supported module that enables you to manage your Windows Registry from your *nix puppet master.

 * **On the puppet master**, run `puppet module search ntp`.
 This searches for modules from the Puppet Forge with `ntp` in their names or descriptions: